Payment and installment plans continue to gain popularity, and for good reason.

 - Customers can choose from different payment methods like ‘Pay in Installments’, ‘Pay Later’, and financing.

-- Pay in Installments allows customers to split the cost over three or four interest-free payments.
+- Pay in Installments allows customers to split costs over three or four interest-free payments.

 - Pay Later in 30 days allows customers to complete a transaction and pay the full amount later at no extra cost.

-- Provides options for customers with financing based on their preferences.
+- Provides financing options for customers based on their preferences.

 - 👍 Afterpay: